 OMFIF’s Digital Monetary Institute and Giesecke+Devrient are convening a private roundtable for central banks.
 The roundtable explores the insights and lessons learned from pilot projects, what steps need to be taken from pilot to production, what’s necessary to make a CBDC ecosystem operational and how to foster adoption.
 It also addresses motivations and goals – from fostering financial inclusion to boosting innovation, how to approach implementation and deciding on key design choices.

-We are pleased to welcome H.E.
-Governor Dr. Ernest Addison from Bank of Ghana to share some experiences in this roundtable.
+We are pleased to welcome Governor Ernest Addison from the Bank of Ghana to share some experiences in this roundtable.

 This meeting allows for informal exchanges and a better appreciation of participants’ viewpoints.
 The roundtable is off the record and for representatives from central banks and multilateral organisations only.